What is Payroll and how are Payroll Calculations done?

 Investment declarations

-Indian payroll allows various deductions under sections such as 80C, 80D, 24B.
-Employees declare their investment plans under these schemes at the beginning of the year.
+At present, Indian payroll allows various deductions under sections such as 80C, 80D, 24B.
+Accordingly, employees declare their investment plans under these schemes at the beginning of the year.
 House rent is also declared by employees.

 This allows a reduced tax outgo.

 To ensure accurate taxes towards the end of the financial year, you need to collect proof of the declarations and then change values as required.
-This should be done in a timely manner and it is recommended that you identify a pay-period, say Oct, where you will deduct taxes based on actual investments made by employees.
+Hence, complete this promptly and identify a pay period, such as October, to deduct taxes based on employees’ actual investments.
 For the period Jan – Mar, you in-any-case need to use actual investments as a basis of tax calculation.

 Salary calculation process